cstefanache/marvin-dev/MarvinFunctional.md

 <ins>Example</ins>

-Let's say a page URL looks like this: https://localhost:4200/articles/2423453254354356465` and we want to replace the id with an alias - https://localhost:4200/articles/{articleId}
+Let's say a page URL looks like this: https://localhost:4200/articles/2423453254354356465` and we want to replace the id with an alias - https://localhost:4200/articles/{articleId} <br />
 URL Replacers: <br />
 Alias: `'{articleId}'` <br />
 Regex: `'(?<=articles/)[A-Za-z0-9-]+'` OR Exact Match: `'2423453254354356465'` <br />